Anti-BDS laws: Parliamentary condemnations

 A dozen local and national parliaments have passed symbolic resolutions condemning BDS.
-Most of these condemnations have alleged that BDS is anti-Semitic.
+Most of these condemnations have alleged that BDS is antisemitic.

 Austria

-On February 27, 2020, the Austrian National Council, the lower house of the Austrian Parliament unanimously adopted a non-binding resolution condemning all forms of anti-Semitism including "Israel-related anti-Semitism."
-It strongly condemned the BDS movement and urged the government not to provide aid to groups that express anti-Semitic views or "question Israel's right of existence."
+On 27 February 2020, the Austrian National Council, the lower house of the Austrian Parliament unanimously adopted a non-binding resolution condemning all forms of antisemitism including "Israel-related antisemitism".
+It strongly condemned the BDS movement and urged the government not to provide aid to groups that express antisemitic views or "question Israel's right of existence".

-Israel's Foreign Minister Israel Katz welcomed the resolution and asked other countries to adopt similar resolutions.
-As did the Transatlantic Friends of Israel group, an off-shot of the Jewish advocacy group the American Jewish Committee.
+Israel's Foreign Minister Israel Katz welcomed the resolution and asked other countries to adopt similar resolutions, as did the Transatlantic Friends of Israel group, an off-shot of the Jewish advocacy group the American Jewish Committee.

-BDS slammed the "anti-Palestinian" resolution in a statement, claiming that it "contains outright lies, contradicts Austrian and international law, and undermines the important fight against real anti-Jewish racism."
+BDS slammed the "anti-Palestinian" resolution in a statement, claiming that it "contains outright lies, contradicts Austrian and international law, and undermines the important fight against real anti-Jewish racism".
 It further called for the "people of conscience in Austria" to defend the freedom of expression, including the right to boycott.
 Weeks before the vote, over 200 Palestinian organizations signed an open letter to Austrian parliament members urging them to reject the resolution.

 Canada

 In February 2016, the Parliament of Canada passed a resolution in 229–51 vote condemning the BDS movement that read:

 The motion was supported by the Liberals and the Conservatives and opposed by the New Democratic Party and Bloc Québécois.
 It was welcomed by Jewish groups but decried by the National Council on Canada-Arab Relations which said that it went against the freedom of speech.

-On December 1, 2016, a non-binding motion was passed in the Legislative Assembly of Ontario with 49 ayes and 5 nays that "calls on the legislature to stand against any movement that promotes hate, prejudice and racism" and "reject the 'differential treatment' of Israel by the BDS movement".
+On 1 December 2016, a non-binding motion was passed in the Legislative Assembly of Ontario with 49 ayes and 5 nays that "calls on the legislature to stand against any movement that promotes hate, prejudice and racism" and "reject the 'differential treatment' of Israel by the BDS movement".
 The motion was supported by the two largest parties, the governing centrist Ontario Liberal Party and the opposition centre-right Progressive Conservative Party of Ontario, with only the social democratic Ontario New Democratic Party opposed.
-The motion was sponsored by Conservative legislator Gila Martow who rhethorically asked "We would not be here supporting the Ku Klux Klan on our campuses so why are we allowing [the] BDS movement and other anti-Jewish and anti-Israel organizations to have demonstrations and use our campuses, which are taxpayer-funded?"
+The motion was sponsored by Conservative legislator Gila Martow, who rhethorically asked "We would not be here supporting the Ku Klux Klan on our campuses so why are we allowing [the] BDS movement and other anti-Jewish and anti-Israel organizations to have demonstrations and use our campuses, which are taxpayer-funded?"
 The lawmakers that opposed the resolution argued that it silenced dissent.

 The Centre for Israel and Jewish Affairs applauded the motion while Canadians for Justice and Peace in the Middle East denounced it, saying that it targets people for their political views.